 A small token that shows the person you know them, pay attention to what they use and enjoy, etc. will often make the person feel more love than a large number of gifts that required little thought.

 A great way to think of thoughtful gifts is by thinking about what the person enjoys.
 Then looking for experience or consumable gifts to align with their interests and preferences.
-Check out this post for a huge list of thoughtful (and clutter-free!) gift ideas to get you started!
+Check out this post and this post for some great ideas for thoughtful (and clutter-free!) gift ideas to get you started!

 Shopping online can be a wonderful way for Highly Sensitive People to avoid the crowds, traffic, and general hustle and bustle of shopping altogether.

 8. Choose less holiday “stuff”

-I’ve talked before about how minimalism and less “stuff” is beneficial for Highly Sensitive People.
-This is true any time of year, but especially during the holidays.
+I’ve talked before about how minimalism and less “stuff” are beneficial for Highly Sensitive People.
+This is true at any time of year, but especially during the holidays.